Azure/sql-action/README.md

     runs-on: windows-latest
     steps:
     - uses: actions/checkout@v1
-    - uses: azure/sql-action@v1.3
+    - uses: azure/sql-action@v2
       with:
         connection-string: ${{ secrets.AZURE_SQL_CONNECTION_STRING }}
-        dacpac-package: './Database.dacpac'
+        path: './Database.dacpac'
+        action: 'publish'
-        arguments: '/p:DropObjectsNotInSource=true'   # Optional parameters for SqlPackage Publish
+        arguments: '/p:DropObjectsNotInSource=true'   # Optional properties parameters for SqlPackage Publish
 ```

 ## 📓 User Guide

-### Authentication
+### Authentication and Connection String

 The v1.x version of sql-action supports SQL authentication only in the connection string.

-The `server-name` action YAML key is optional and is only available to provide backward compatibility.
-It is strongly recommended to put the server name in the connection string as displayed in the examples.
-The connection string uses this template: `Server=<servername>; User ID=<user_id>; Password=<password>; Initial Catalog=<database>`.
-In case the server name is put both in the `server-name` and in the `connection-string`, the server name used will be the one specified in the `server-name` YAML key.
+Starting in v2, AAD Password, AAD Service Principal, and AAD Default authentications are also supported.

+The basic format of a connection string includes a series of keyword/value pairs separated by semicolons.
+The equal sign (=) connects each keyword and its value.
+(Ex: Key1=Val1;Key2=Val2)  An example connection string template is: `Server=<servername>; User ID=<user_id>; Password=<password>; Initial Catalog=<database>`.

+The following rules are to be followed while passing special characters in values:
+1. To include values that contain a semicolon, single-quote character, or double-quote character, the value must be enclosed in double quotation marks.
+2. If the value contains both a semicolon and a double-quote character, the value can be enclosed in single quotation marks.
+3. The single quotation mark is also useful if the value starts with a double-quote character.
+Conversely, the double quotation mark can be used if the value starts with a single quotation mark.
+4. If the value contains both single-quote and double-quote characters, the quotation mark character used to enclose the value must be doubled every time it occurs within the value.

+For more information about connection strings, see https://aka.ms/sqlconnectionstring

+### Arguments

+sql-action supports passing arguments to SqlPackage, go-sqlcmd, and dotnet build.
+- **SqlPackage**: SqlPackage publish properties are passed to the SqlPackage utility from the `arguments` property.
+More information on these properties is available in the [SqlPackage publish](https://docs.microsoft.com/sql/tools/sqlpackage/sqlpackage-publish#properties-specific-to-the-publish-action) documentation.
+SqlPackage [parameters](https://docs.microsoft.com/sql/tools/sqlpackage/sqlpackage-publish#parameters-for-the-publish-action) that do not impact the source or target setting are also valid, including `/Profile:` for a publish profile, `/DeployReportPath:` for a deployment report, and `/Variables:` to set SQLCMD variable values.
+- **go-sqlcmd**: go-sqlcmd parameters are passed to the go-sqlcmd utility from the `arguments` property.
+This enables SQLCMD variables `-v` to be passed  to scripts as seen in the [sqlcmd documentation](https://docs.microsoft.com/sql/tools/sqlcmd-utility#syntax).
+- **dotnet build**: dotnet build options are passed to the SQL project build step from the `build-arguments` property.
+More information on options is available in the [dotnet build documentation](https://docs.microsoft.com/dotnet/core/tools/dotnet-build#options).

 ### Environments

 sql-action is supported on both Windows and Linux environments.
 The [default images](https://github.com/actions/virtual-environments) include the prerequisites:

-- sqlcmd
 - sqlpackage (for sqlproj or dacpac deployment)
 - dotnet (for sqlproj build)